 Raise the topic of financial literacy with your teen, and it’s likely to be met with an 🙄.
 But, helping teens establish strong money skills early in life through experience pays dividends.
 Research backs this up.
 According to the University of Arizona, practice does, in fact, make perfect.
 Hands-on experience with money prepares kids for financial success.
 This isn’t to say teens can’t—or won’t—make money mistakes.
 In fact, making small money mistakes at a younger age could prevent a huge financial disaster down the road.

 One way teens can practice money skills is by using Mydoh.
 Mydoh is a Smart Cash Card for kids that comes with a money management app.
 It’s designed to help teens learn and practice money skills safely and securely.
-The app has three distinct functions: Spend, Earn, and Play.
 Because there’s nothing like hands-on experience to learn the value of a dollar.
 Here’s a bit more about how they work.

-For teens: They’ll receive their own reloadable Visa Prepaid Card.
+For teens: They’ll receive their own Smart Cash Card, a reloadable Visa Prepaid Card.
 It can be used online or in-store via Apple Pay or anywhere that Visa is accepted to buy what they like, when they like.
-This means no more remembering to carry cash or hijacking your credit card to order the latest makeup palette or the newest game release on Steam.
+This means no more remembering to carry cash or hijacking your credit card to order the latest makeup or the newest game release on Steam.
+Kids and teens can also now order Mydoh by Me, a customizable Smart Cash Card that allows them to express their personality!

 For parents: You’ll be able to view what your teen is spending their money on, and how much.
 The Mydoh app even lets you react to their spending with encouraging emojis.
 There’s also the peace of mind that comes with knowing they can’t spend more money than they have.
 No worrying about your kids digging themselves into a hole of consumer debt!
 But if your teen does need a top-up of cash, Mydoh has an instant transfer function and funds will be transferred immediately.
 Plus, you can lock and unlock their kids’ Smart Cash Card, right from the app at any time if need be.